AguaClara/Fluoride-Auto/Spring 2019/Fluoride-Auto-Spring-2019-Report.md

 6. Repeat with the other fluoride concentrations and record the values in Google Docs (labeled "Fluoride Calibration").
 7. The R squared value, slope, and y-intercept will be updated as the voltages are updated (make sure the R squared value is at least .99 to ensure accurate fluoride calibrations).
 8. If R squared value is not 0.99, rinse let settle in TSIAB solution for 5 minutes, then rinse thoroughly with DI water.
 Sand with polishing strip, and repeat procedure, gently shaking probe up and down before first calibration measurement.

+####Fluoride Probe Accuracy Test
+1. Run an experiment with PaCl and Fluoride.
+The exact concentrations of each don’t matter as long as fluoride can adsorb to PaCl and form flocs.
+2. Allow a floc blanket to build up partially in the sedimentation tube.
+3. Stop running the experiment.
+Run JustWater to push the floc blanket out of the sed tube
+4. Watch the turbidimeter.
+It should spike from ~0.1 (or less) to 1 or 2.
+This rise in turbidity indicates flocs exiting the sedimentation tube.
+5. With a bottle, collect samples of the effluent that had been through the turbidimeter.
+The sample should be rich in flocs.
+4. Using the probe (that has been calibrated), measure the fluoride concentration of both samples.
+5. Mix one of the samples by vigorously shaking for at least 10 seconds.
+This breaks up the flocs.
+Note which sample was mixed.
+6. Using mesh, filter the samples to remove flocs and remeasure fluoride concentration.

 ## ProCoDA Method File